Transcutaneous electrical nerve stimulation: Pain

 Transcutaneous electrical nerve stimulation is a commonly used treatment approach to alleviate acute and chronic pain by reducing the sensitization of dorsal horn neurons, elevating levels of gamma-aminobutyric acid and glycine, and inhibiting glial activation.
 Many systematic reviews and meta-analyses assessing clinical trials looking at the efficacy of TENS for different sources of pain, however, have been inconclusive due to a lack of high-quality and unbiased evidence.
 Potential benefits of TENS treatment include its safety profile, relative affordability, ease of self-administration, and availability over-the-counter without a prescription.
 In principle, an adequate intensity of stimulation is necessary to achieve pain relief with TENS.
 An analysis of treatment fidelity—meaning that the delivery of TENS in a trial was in accordance with current clinical advice, such as using "a strong but comfortable sensation" and suitable, frequent treatment durations—showed that higher-fidelity trials tended to have a positive outcome.
+Repeated use of TENS at the same intensity and frequency settings may lead to analgesic tolerance, this effect may be reduced by varying stimulation frequency or increasing intensity.
+Recent clinical trials indicate that TENS may only be effective for a subset of patients, with approximately 44% of individuals experience a meaningful reduction in pain.
+Compared to pharmacological drug treatments, TENS can have a similar effectiveness in some patients while presenting a lower risk of adverse effects.